bekk/bekk-christmas/post/elm/hurry-curry.md

 aboveZero : Int -> Bool
 ```

-`aboveZero` is a function which takes an `Int` and returns a `Bool`.
-Simple, right?
+Here we can see that `aboveZero` is a function which takes an `Int` and returns a `Bool`.
+Seems straightforward.
 Now look at this function:

 ```elm
 isBetween : Int -> Int -> Int -> Bool